Paralegal Studies

 Specialized courses may not be offered every session or on every campus.

-Students wishing to transfer credits from this program to another institution must accept responsibility for securing approval from the transfer institution for acceptance of this degree.
+Students wishing to transfer credits from this program to another institution must accept responsibility for securing approval from the transfer institution to accept this degree.